terra-reference/terraref.github.io/_posts/blog/2016-08-03-algorithms-standards.md

 ---
 layout: post
-title: "August 2016 Algorithms Standards Committee Meeting Notes"
+title: "Algorithms Standards Committee Meeting"
 modified:
 categories: blog
 excerpt: "Use of Clowder to Automate and Develop; Reproducibilty"